-Dr. Carolyn Y. Woo
+Dr. Carolyn Yauyan Woo

-President and CEO, Catholic Relief Services
+President & CEO, Catholic Relief Services

 Dr. Carolyn Y. Woo is President & CEO of Catholic Relief Services, the official international humanitarian agency of the Catholic community in the United States.
 She came to CRS in January 2012 after a distinguished academic career.

-Dr. Woo, representing CRS, was featured in Foreign Policy (May/June 2013) as one of the 500 Most Powerful people on the planet and one of only 33 in the category of "a force for good."
-Dr. Woo's Catholic News Service monthly column took first place in the 2013 Catholic Press Association Awards in the category of Best Regular Column—Spiritual Life.
+Dr. Woo, representing CRS, was featured in Foreign Policy magazine (May/June, 2013) as one of the 500 most powerful people on the planet and one of only 33 in the category of "a force for good."
+Dr. Woo's Catholic News Service monthly column took first place in the 2013 Catholic Press Association Awards in the category of "Best Regular Column—Spiritual Life."
 Before coming to CRS, Dr. Woo served from 1997 to 2011 as dean of the University of Notre Dame's Mendoza College of Business.
-During Dr. Woo's tenure, the Mendoza College was frequently recognized as the nation's leading business school in ethics education and research and received top ranking in 2010 and 2011 for its undergraduate business program from Bloomberg Businessweek magazine.
-Prior to the University of Notre Dame, Dr. Woo served as Associate Executive Vice President for Academic Affairs at Purdue University.
+During Dr. Woo's tenure, the Mendoza College was frequently recognized as the nation's leading business school in ethics education and research, and received top ranking in 2010 and 2011 for its undergraduate business program from Bloomberg Businessweek magazine.
+Prior to the University of Notre Dame, Dr. Woo served as associate executive vice president for academic affairs at Purdue University.

-Dr. Woo was born and raised in Hong Kong, and immigrated to the United States to attend Purdue University, where she received her B.S., M.S.I.A. and Ph.D. degrees, and became a member of its faculty.
-Her teaching, research and administrative leadership have been recognized through Best Paper Awards by the Academy of Management, selection as one of Forty Young Leaders of American Academe by Change Magazine (the journal of the American Association for Higher Education), distinguished alumna and honorary alumna by Purdue University and University of Notre Dame, as well as by the conferral of honorary doctorates from Providence College, University of St. Francis, Lewis University, as well as the University of Notre Dame.
-She was the first female dean to chair the accreditation body for business schools (AACSB: Association to Advance Collegiate Schools of Business) and directed its initiative for Peace through Commerce.
+Dr. Woo was born and raised in Hong Kong.
+She was educated by the Maryknoll Sisters and immigrated to the United States to attend Purdue University, where she received her B.S., M.S. in industrial administration and Ph.D. degrees, and became a member of the faculty.
+Her teaching, research and administrative leadership have been recognized through Best Paper Awards by the Academy of Management; selection as one of 40 Young Leaders of American Academe by Change magazine, the journal of the American Association for Higher Education; distinguished alumna and honorary alumna by Purdue University and University of Notre Dame, as well as by the conferral of honorary doctorates from institutions including Providence College, University of St. Francis, University of Notre Dame, Carroll College, Loyola University of Maryland, Manhattan College, Notre Dame of Maryland University, Wake Forest University, Saint Vincent College, University of St. Thomas (Houston, Minneapolis) as well as the University of Notre Dame Australia.
+Dr. Woo's contribution to the Catholic Church is also recognized by the conferral of the Christus Magister award by the University of Portland and the Cardinal Joseph Bernardin Award by the Common Ground Initiative.
+She was the first female dean to chair the accreditation body for business schools—Association to Advance Collegiate Schools of Business, or AACSB, and directed its Peace through Commerce initiative.